 The energy system of the future will be fundamentally different from what we have today.
 The decisive factors will be a high level of energy security, effective climate change mitigation, and an economically viable energy supply.
 From an economic point of view, our energy transition will only be a lasting success if Germany remains a competitive base for industry.

-The German government is already promoting research and development in the field of forward-looking energy technologies.
-One example is the , which supports companies and research establishments in their work to research and develop technologies for the energy supply of tomorrow.
+The Federal Government promotes research and development in the field of forward-looking energy technologies.
+It is therefore using the to help companies and research establishments to research and develop technologies for the energy supply of tomorrow.
 The Energy Research Programme is a strategic element of the Federal Government’s energy policy that aims to support this continuous research and innovation process.

-The 6th Energy Research Programme defines the current principles and priorities for Federal Government funding for innovative energy technology.
+The 7th Energy Research Programme defines the current principles and priorities for Federal Government funding for innovative energy technology.
 In this context, assistance is aimed primarily at technologies that meet the requirements of the energy transition.
-The funding for the key areas - energy efficiency and renewable energy - particularly focuses on technologies used to generate energy through wind and photovoltaic installations, the increase of renewable energies in the heating sector, energy-optimised buildings and neighbourhoods and industrial energy efficiency.
-It particularly focuses on systemic solutions for the integration of new energy supply technologies, new grid technologies and energy storage and sector coupling.
+As regards the thematic priorities of energy efficiency and renewable energies, the focus is on funding measures for technologies in the fields of wind and solar power generation, a higher proportion of renewables in the heating sector through biomass and geothermal energy, energy-optimised buildings and neighbourhoods, and energy efficiency in the industrial sector.
+Special emphasis is placed on issues relating to the integration of new technologies into the energy system, the development of the grids, energy storage, and sector coupling.

-The strategic flagship project “Trends and Prospects in Energy Research” provided academic support for the consultation process.
-On 25 July 2018, the report entitled “Technologies for Energy Transition” was handed over to Thomas Bareiß, Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Energy.
-The findings of the study are now to serve as an academic basis for the 7th Energy Research Programme.
+The strategic flagship project “Trends and prospects in energy research” provided academic support for the consultation process.
+On 25 July 2018, the report entitled “Technologies for the Energy Transition” was handed over to Thomas Bareiß, Parliamentary State Secretary at the Federal Ministry for Economic Affairs and Energy.
+The findings of the study served as an academic basis for the 7th Energy Research Programme.

 The Federal Government also funds the research and development of forward-looking energy technologies in areas outside its Energy Research Programme.
 These are projects in other programmes where the energy policy aspects are not the main focus, such as aviation research and the promotion of technology for small and medium-sized businesses.

-The Federal Government’s “Research and Innovation” advisory service is the first point of contact for all matters related to the funding of research and innovation.
+The advisory service is the first point of contact for all matters related to the funding of research and innovation.
 It informs potential applicants about funding programmes and contact points and about the latest funding initiatives.
 Its services include a support service for companies to guide them through the system, tailored particularly to the needs of small and medium-sized companies.

 2018 Federal Report on Energy Research: transparency for the Federal Government’s funding policy